Saturday, August 31, 2024

 Scottish thistle

-We ended our bike ride Loch Achtriochtan
+We ended our bike ride at Loch Achtriochtan

 I had to stop and say hello to some pigs.
 They loved getting scratches on their backs and behind their ears.